Search

 1. Gear up for downwind SUP

 By definition, downwind consists of going down the swell, in our case with a board equipped with a foil.
-It is therefore obvious that this material can have an impact on practice and is therefore important.
+It therefore seems obvious that the equipment can have a fundamental impact on downwind practice and is therefore ultra important.

 The choice of board is essential, it will allow a take off as quickly as possible.
 The longer and narrower your board is, the better its glide will be and will allow you to take off with a little swell.
-However, this also means reduced stability that can lead to falls.
+But this also implies reduced stability that can cause falls.
+Opt for flat hulls or slightly with a double concave.
+Some brands offer round but very unstable hulls.

-When you’re just starting out, it’s important to choose a board with a minimum of feeder such as our DW 7’2W which is 22 inches wide.
+When you are starting out, it is important to choose a board with a minimum of width (do not overestimate yourself) such as our DW 7’2W which is 22 inches wide.

-The more you progress, the more your progress in balance will allow you to take narrow and therefore less bulky boards in the air such as our DW 7’2 which is 20 inches wide.
+The more you progress, the more your progress in balance will allow you to take narrow boards and therefore less bulky in the air and especially with more glide such as our DW 7’2 which is 20 inches wide.

 Front Wing Size: This is the engine of the foil, the size of your fin will influence your ability to turn as well as your ability to start early and connect by pumping if necessary.
 A small fin will be more maneuverable but will have less power to pump with.
 The choice of this fin is also influenced by the weather conditions, when the swell is formed and powerful, the surface area of the fin is reduced.